Mel Lastman

 Melvin Douglas Lastman (March 9, 1933 – December 11, 2021) was a Canadian businessman and politician who served as the third mayor of North York from 1973 to 1997 and the 62nd mayor of Toronto from 1998 to 2003.
 He was the first person to serve as the mayor of Toronto following the amalgamation of Metropolitan Toronto and its six constituent municipalities in 1998.
 Lastman is also known for having founded the Bad Boy Furniture chain.

 Early life

-Lastman was born on March 9, 1933, in Toronto, Canada to Jewish immigrants from Poland, Rose and Louis Lastman.
+Lastman was born on March 9, 1933, in Toronto to Jewish immigrants from Poland, Rose and Louis Lastman.
 He began his sales career as a child, hawking fruit and vegetables at his family's Kensington Market grocery store.

-He met Marilyn Bornstein when he was 16 and she was 13, and they were married five years later.
+He met Marilyn Bornstein when he was 16 and she was 13, and they were married three years later.
 He left school after Grade 12 and, with Marilyn's help, got a job at a College Street furniture store.
 He quickly established himself as a successful salesman.
 He switched to selling appliances and promoted himself as "Mr. Laundry" (alias the "Bad Boy").

 Business career

-He opened a small frame building at Kennedy Road and Eglinton Avenue in Scarborough, Ontario, selling used appliances.
+Lastman opened a small frame building at Kennedy Road and Eglinton Avenue in Scarborough, Ontario, selling used appliances.